open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Exporter.Geneva/README.md

 ###### When using unix domain socket

-To send metric data over UDS in OTLP format set the `Endpoint` to use the correct `OtlpSocketPath` path and set `PrivatePreviewEnableOtlpProtobufEncoding=true` on the `ConnectionString`:
+To send metric data over UDS using OTLP protobuf encoding set the `Endpoint` to use the correct `OtlpSocketPath` path and set `PrivatePreviewEnableOtlpProtobufEncoding=true` on the `ConnectionString`:
 `Endpoint=unix:{OTLP UDS Path};PrivatePreviewEnableOtlpProtobufEncoding=true`.